blog image for Do left handed writers write differently

 Sheilagh is the founder of Help with Handwriting, a children's occupational therapist, handwriting expert and author.

 Her and the team at Help with Handwriting help kids across the world have lightbulb moments about their handwriting.
-Showing them how to make improvements and giving them back their self confidence.
+Showing them how to make improvements and giving them back their self confidence to have readable handwriting.

 "As usual -great ideas!" and "Brilliant – great ideas and explanation, thank you", Linda B.